tsrctester1/filebot/README.md

 - [x] Optional OpenAI GPT-4 API.
 - [ ] Add keywords field to file_summaries.json
 - [ ] Implement file anonymization strategies when sending data to OpenAI or similar platforms.
-- [ ] Answer prompt based on up to 3 top ranked documents.
+- [ x ] Answer prompt based on up to 3 top ranked documents.
 - [ ] Drop in any small LLM or OpenAI API compatible service.
 - [ ] Support pdf files.
 - [ ] Support a variety of other common file types.